Paint the Clouds Red: a Titan Lunch Retaliation Guide

 The second thing to upgrade is the grappling hook.
 Investing here will increase the range of the hook -allowing you to get further in the game.
 Other upgrades will improve performance, but the hook distance more than just an upgrade, it is a means to actually 'beating' the game.

-Acquiring the rest of the upgrades in the titan throw game should be done with a pragmatist approach -simply put, get all that you can, you will eventually need it.
+Acquiring the rest of the upgrades in the Titan Lunch Retaliation Game should be done with a pragmatist approach -simply put, get all that you can, you will eventually need it.
 Once you have gotten enough orb and hook upgrades, you can start placing gold in the other upgrades.
 Get this done and each run of the game might net few thousand more gold than the previous.

 Obviously, many of the upgrades provide functional benefits aside from making your titan look cooler than even.
 So here is a quick brief on the different upgrades and what they do.